Assassins Pride: House Angel

 Kufa is a member of the guild White Night, which he and Black Madia belong to.
 Kufa was given a job to be Melida's tutor, with the secret task of assassinating her if he found out she wasn't the proper heir to the Angel family.
 Ultimately, however, he goes against his orders and transfers some of his mana to her, developing a close mentor-pupil bond with Melida.
-He is half-human and half-vampire, the strongest of the lycanthropes.
+He is half-human and half-vampire, the strongest of the Vampires.
 His mana class is Samurai.